-All lost and found articles are to be taken to the school cafeteria.
+All lost and found articles are to be taken to the elementary or high school office.
 Students may claim lost articles there.
-Unclaimed articles will be donated to a local charity or otherwise disposed of at the conclusion of each semester.
+Unclaimed articles will be donated to a local charity or otherwise disposed of at the conclusion of each quarter or as determined necessary by the administration.